NijatZeynalov/Detecting-Weapon-objects-by-using-RetinaNet-model-with-TensorFlow/README.md

-# Detecting masked people by using one-stage object detection model
+# Detecting Weapon Objects by using one-stage object detection model
-I have used Object Detection API and retrain RetinaNet model to spot masked people using just 4 training images.
+I have used Object Detection API and retrain RetinaNet model to spot weapon objects using just 4 training images.